 2. Protection of Sensitive Biological Resources.
 The City's storm water system is distributed over 342 square miles.
 As such, the physical attributes vary with individual components of the storm water system.
 Within the Coastal Zone, the storm water facilities affected by the subject permit contain a large diversity of vegetation and wildlife.
-Wetland/riparian vegetation communities exist as do sensitive upland habitats and many animal species.
+Wetland/riparian vegetation communities exist as do sensitive upland habitats and many threatened and endangered bird and animal species.
 As such, the project has the potential to adversely impact these sensitive coastal resources.